rVivegan/Option-Pricing-Heston-PINN/README.md

 ---

-This notebook keeps things basic—no Greek calculation or parameteric solver features—but the structure can be extended for more advanced financial deep learning research.
+This notebook keeps things basic but the structure can be extended for more advanced financial deep learning research.